Mat Short made his first latte back in 2000, in a small coffee shop in Stamford.

-Mat is a dad, husband and son.
+Mat is a dad, brother and son.
 He believes in being fair and doing a job properly, or not doing it at all.

 He is proof that too much exercise at a young age can be detrimental in older age.
 At 47, he graded at red belt in kickboxing, only to now be having a break, to let his arthritis and knee injuries rest!
-He has become good friends with physio, Ian Andrews, who is helping his recovery and Mat hopes to get back to Suggy’s gym later in the year to continue his kickboxing journey, something that began when he was in his early twenties.
+He has become good friends with physio, Ian Andrews, who has helped his recovery from arthritis.
+Mat hopes to get back to Suggy’s gym later in the year to continue his kickboxing journey, something that began when he was in his early twenties.

 I love to see the light switch on in someone’s eyes, when they ‘get’ something I’m trying to teach…

 A great sense of pride for Mat, is in the team of Baristas he’s been developing over the years at Stray’s.
 Being self taught, with a tiny bit of training in 2000, he understands the importance of being actively shown the skills required, with copious amounts of practise, so being able to hone and fine tune the team is paying dividends.

 Mat is (was?!) a keen cyclist, originally being heavily into mountain biking, but now more of a ‘roady’, albeit with a dislike of the ‘yellow jersey brigade’ who “take over the roads and are a bit of a pain, never mind the possibility of dying on any given day…”

 Mat is a Christian, and believes that there is so much that can be done on a pastoral basis in a good business, to help various groups of people in need, in simple ways.
 Both he and Liz aim to develop the business to be a place where the people in it can grow and feel that they are in a safe, non-judgemental place.
 They are working on a staff training and development system, so that their people can be the best they can be.